Beeram12/gomonitor/README.md

 # Gomonitor
 Gomonitor is a lightweight and concurrent website uptime monitoring service built with Go.
 It starts as a simple command-line application that uses Go’s concurrency to efficiently check if a list of websites is online.
 It then progressively evolves into a full-fledged monitoring service complete with a database for storing historical data, real-time Slack notifications for outages, a REST API, and a web dashboard for visualizing uptime.

-## Project Demo
-(This is where you can embed a GIF or a link to a video showcasing your TUI dashboard in action.)

 ## Features
 - High-Performance Concurrent Checking: Uses Go’s goroutines to check hundreds of websites simultaneously without blocking.
 - Interactive TUI Dashboard: A real-time Terminal User Interface built with Bubble Tea to monitor services live from your terminal.